Skip to content

 Get a Demo

-How to create a core claims document to speed up promotional review
+How to create a core claims document to speed up promotional material review

 Back to Blog

-How many times has your team worded and re-worded the same claims across all of your promotional materials?
-If it’s a frequent occurrence, and if it’s accompanied by problems finding the right references, you may want to utilize core claims documents.
+How many times has your team worded and re-worded the same claims in all of your promotional materials?
+If it’s a frequent occurrence, and if it’s accompanied by problems finding the right references, it may be time to create a core claims document (CCD).

 What is a core claims document?